Engineering University UK Entry Requirements

 Non-Oxbridge

-The University of Edinburgh uses the Global Select Pathway which is to be sat by international students to assess they meet the required standards of English and identify any knowledge gaps there may be.
+The University of Edinburgh uses the Global Select Pathway, which has to be sat by international students to assess if they meet the required standards of English and identify any knowledge gaps there may be.

 International students applying to Liverpool John Moores University will also have to sit an Admissions Test.